-Alumni House (2712 Normal Avenue) (406) 247-5781 www.msubillings.edu/alumni
+Alumni House (2712 Normal Avenue) (406) 247-5781

+www.msubillings.edu/alumni

 The Office of Alumni Relations is the University department that connects with the Alumni Association and the MSU Billings Foundation on matters regarding alumni affairs, event planning, and fundraising.
-This new office was established to reconnect alumni of MSU Billings with the University and provide more strategic initiatives aimed and event planning and alumni communication.
+The mission of this office is to find meaningful ways for the alumni of MSU Billings to develop life-long relationships with their alma mater through strategic initiatives aimed at event planning and communication.